Safe Care at Rush:

 At Rush Oak Park Outpatient Rehabilitation, we know that a disabling injury or illness can affect all areas of your life — and we’re here to help.
-With over 150 years of combined experience among our certified Rush therapists, we use state-of-the-art approaches to relieve pain and restore function.
+Our certified Rush therapists use state-of-the-art approaches to relieve pain and restore function.

 Personalized Treatment Plans

 We focus on understanding your goals and matching them with a customized rehabilitation plan that empowers you to regain physical freedom and achieve a better quality of life.